NextronSystems/analysis-cockpit-manual/usage/basic-concepts.rst

    Select your view - "Compromise Assessment Mode" or "Deep Inspection Mode"

-Compromise Assessement Mode
+Compromise Assessment Mode
-^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^

 The "Compromise Assessment Mode" is a new filter/representation of events created and reviewed by security experts.

-It includes our most succesfull detections.
-In this context “success” means, that the detection uncovered malicious activity in the wild and at the same time had a low anomaly and false positive rate.
+It includes our most successful detections.
+In this context "success" means, that the detection uncovered malicious activity in the wild and at the same time had a low anomaly and false positive rate.
 Additionally we also consider a detection to be successful that caused little or no false positives or anomalies.

 The new view will combine and apply different techniques and filters to all the unclassified events in the ``Baselining`` section, providing a reduced set of logs which proved to be relevant from an analyst perspective.

-This new “Compromise Assessment Mode” dramatically reduces your baselining effort.
+This new "Compromise Assessment Mode" dramatically reduces your baselining effort.
 In our tests we noticed a decrease of events in the Baselining section of more than 90%.
-We believe that especially entities that follow our “Continuous Compromise Assessment” approach should switch into this new mode.
-We’ve also challenged the new mode with the post exploitation tools and techniques found in the context of HAFNIUM / Exchange exploitations in March 2021 and covered almost every aspect of the attacks in the new view.
+We believe that especially entities that follow our "Continuous Compromise Assessment" approach should switch into this new mode.
+We've also challenged the new mode with the post exploitation tools and techniques found in the context of HAFNIUM / Exchange exploitations in March 2021 and covered almost every aspect of the attacks in the new view.

 .. note::
-   In case of an Incident Response, the Deep Inspection Mode is always recommended, since nothing is filtered here.
+   In case of an Incident Response, the ``Deep Inspection Mode`` is always recommended, since nothing is filtered here.

 Deep Inspection Mode
 ^^^^^^^^^^^^^^^^^^^^